Goulburn Viaduct: Heritage listing

 The bridge has significance because it is part of the major duplication of the Main South Railway, the use of brick construction complements the natural environment, the duplication work contributed significantly to the continued development of South Western New South Wales, commercially through freight trains and socially through faster, better passenger trains and in the "era of brick arch construction", 1910–23, there were around 90 railway sites where brick arches singly and in multiples, for clear spans from 6.1 m (20 feet) to 13.1 m (43 feet) were built.
 This viaduct is the longest on the Main South with 13 x 13.1 m (43 feet) clear span brick arches.
 The bridge retains its original fabric and structure.
 On the Up (north) side there are the skw brick piers of the 1869 bridge for the original single track to Goulburn, built during the era of John Whitton, Chief Engineer of Railways in New South Wales.

 Goulburn Viaduct was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The bridge is part of the major duplication of the Main South Railway, particularly the section from Moss Vale to Goulburn.
 From the first crossing of the Wollondilly River to the Mulwaree River at Goulburn, the duplication is next to the original 1869 single line.
 At both crossings of the Wollondilly River and at Boxers Creek and the Mulwaree River, the brick piers of the original bridges are still in place.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The bridge is readily accessible from Mulwaree Street, Goulburn and is set in a natural environment.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The duplication work contributed significantly to the continued development of South Western New South Wales, commercially through freight trains and socially through faster, better passenger trains.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 In the "era of brick arch construction", 1910–23, there were around 90 railway sites where brick arches singly and in multiples, for clear spans from 6.1 m (20 feet) to 13.1 m (43 feet) were built.
 This viaduct is the longest on the Main South Railway with 13 brick arches of 13.1 m (43 feet) clear spans.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-A good representative example of brick arch construction.
+The construction of this involved brick arch construction.